lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 ## Development

 I've written a technical google doc that details important parts of the script object model and techniques.
-Also a few remote scripts concepts are explained. [see this google doc](https://docs.google.com/document/d/1H5pxHiAWlyvTJJPb2GCb4fMy_26haCoi709zmcKMTYg/edit?usp=sharing)
+Also, a few remote scripts concepts are explained. [see this google doc](https://docs.google.com/document/d/1H5pxHiAWlyvTJJPb2GCb4fMy_26haCoi709zmcKMTYg/edit?usp=sharing)